Amazon founder Bezos finds Apollo 11 engines on sea floor

 "A year or so ago, I started to wonder, with the right team of undersea pros, could we find and potentially recover the F-1 engines that started mankind's mission to the moon?" he wrote.

-Using a deep-sea sonar scanner, Bezos' team found the engines on the sea floor, some 14,000 feet (4,247 metres) below the surface.
+Using a deep-sea sonar scanner, Bezos' team found the engines on the sea floor, some 14,000 feet below the surface.

 "We're making plans to attempt to raise one or more of them," Bezos said.